alpacanetworks/alpacon-cli/README.md

 # Download a root Certificate by authority's ID and save it to the specified file path.
 $ alpacon authority download-crt [AUTHOIRY ID] --out=/path/to/root.crt

+# Delete a CA along with its certificate and CSR
+$ alpacon authority delete [AUTHORITY ID]

 # Generate a new Certificate Signing Request (CSR)
 $ alpacon csr create